 The Arts and Humanities Faculty can offer a limited number of scholarships and studentships.
 These include the prestigious Arts and Humanities Research Council (AHRC)- funded doctoral studentships awarded by the Consortium for the Humanities and the Arts Southeast England (CHASE: www.chase.ac.uk) of which UEA is a partner.
 Up- to date information on current funding options and how to apply may be found here.

-We can also provide financial support to help you join professional associations, attend conferences and undertake research fieldwork.
+We can also provide financial support to help you attend specific training workshops, conferences and undertake research fieldwork.
 Further details of fees and maintenance grants can be found on the PGR Fees and Funding pages.

 Enquiries and how to apply